apify/apify-docs/sources/platform/actors/development/quick_start/start_locally.md

 The CLI will prompt you to:

-1. _Name your Actor_: Enter a descriptive name for your actor, such as `my-actor`
+1. _Name your Actor_: Enter a descriptive name for your actor, such as `your-actor-name`
-1. _Choose a programming language_: Select the language you want to use for your Actor.
-(JavaScript, TypeScript, or Python)
+1. _Choose a programming language_: Select the language you want to use for your Actor (JavaScript, TypeScript, or Python).
 1. _Select a development template_: Choose a template from the list of available options.

 After selecting the template, the CLI will:

-- Create a `my-actor` directory with the boilerplate code.
+- Create a `your-actor-name` directory with the boilerplate code.
 - Install all project dependencies

 ![Creation](./images/actor-create.gif)